rendajs/manual/manual/en/materials/default-material-map-properties.md

 ## Albedo

 Albedo controls the main color of your object.
-It essentially determines how much light is reflected by the material.
+It essentially determines how much light is absorbed by the material.
 The Albedo Adjust property functions as a multiplier to the texture that you provided.

-When no Albedo Texture is specified, a completely white texture is used.
+When no Albedo Texture is specified, a completely white texture is used internally.
 This allows you to set the exact color using the Albedo Adjust property.

 ## Metallic

 Metallic controls how much your material looks like a metal.
-A value of 0 indicates that the material is not a metal at all, such as plastic, wood, or stone.
+A value of 0 indicates that the material is not metallic at all, such as plastic, wood, or stone.
 And a value of 1 indicates that the material is completely metallic such as steel, iron, or gold.

-It is also possible to set this value to something in between 0 and 1.
-In the real world particles are usually either metallic or nonmetallic, but if the particles of a material are small enough it may look like they have a value in between.
+It is also possible to set this value to something between 0 and 1.
+In the real world, particles are usually either metallic or nonmetallic.
+But if the particles that make up your object are small enough, and your object consists of both metallic and nonmetallic particles, you can use a value between 0 and 1.

 The Metallic Adjust property also functions as a multiplier on top of the metallic texture.
 While it is possible to adjust the looks of your metallic